-ন্থ There are four types of conduits, which are commonly used.
+Real There are four types of conduits, which are commonly used.
 They are

-- I Rigid steel (metal) conduits.
+- 3 1 Rigid steel (metal) conduits.

+- C3

-- 3 2 Flexible steel conduits.
+2 Flexible steel conduits.

 - 3 Rigid P.V.C. (non-metallic) conduits.

-- Image: Market State
+- Image: Colored and the second secon

-Image: A Flexible P.V.C. conduits.

 - The conduits are electrically and mechanically continuous.
 The conduits are available in lengths of 3.00 meters and in diameters from 12mm to 65mm.

 - A The different sizes of conduits are 12mm, 19mm, 25mm, 32mm, 38mm, 50mm and 65mm etc.

 - R Conduit wirings are two types.

-- ন্থে i) Surface conduit wiring:
+ন্থ i) Surface conduit wiring:

-- Aligned Antiperiod Antip

-- A The V.I.R or P.V.C. cables are drawn by means of G.I. wire of size of about 18 SWG.

-- \propto The earth wire is fixed by means of the earth clips.
-This system is generally employed in workshops or factories etc.

-- G R If metal conduits are used they are cut with hacksaw and are threaded with die-set for bends, junction boxes etc.
+- A The V.I.R or P.V.C. cables are drawn by means of G.I. wire of size of about 18 SWG. - \mathbf{c} The earth wire is fixed by means of the earth clips.
+This system is generally employed in workshops or factories etc. - A If metal conduits are used they are cut with hacksaw and are threaded with die-set for bends, junction boxes etc.

-Mathematical Content (now-adays P.V.C. is mostly used) is buried under the wall (plaster) or ceiling.
+In this system the conduit (now-adays P.V.C. is mostly used) is buried under the wall (plaster) or ceiling.

-- A In this case first the channels are provided in the wall and then the conduits are fixed in the channels by means of clamps and hooks. - \mathfrak{A} Then the wires are drawn into the conduits by means of G.I wire. - \propto As the wiring is done under the plastic, so the whole of the system is made water tight to prevent the entering of moisture. - \propto It is generally used in domestic, offices, commercial etc. - R Now-a-days P.V.C. conduits are extensively used in place of steel conduits. - \mathfrak{R} There are cheaper in cost and require less time for installation. - \mathbf{R} They provide good protection against acid, alkalies, oil and moisture. - \propto In P.V.C. conduits jointing is done with a special made solution. - The main drawback of P.V.C. conduit is that it cannot withstand high temperatures, hence does not provide protection against fire.
+- \propto In this case first the channels are provided in the wall and then the conduits are fixed in the channels by means of clamps and hooks. - \mathfrak{A} Then the wires are drawn into the conduits by means of G.I wire. - As the wiring is done under the plastic, so the whole of the system is made water tight to prevent the entering of moisture. - α It is generally used in domestic, offices, commercial etc. - R Now-a-days P.V.C. conduits are extensively used in place of steel conduits. - \mathfrak{R} There are cheaper in cost and require less time for installation. - A They provide good protection against acid, alkalies, oil and moisture. - \propto In P.V.C. conduits jointing is done with a special made solution. - The main drawback of P.V.C. conduit is that it cannot withstand high temperatures, hence does not provide protection against fire.

-- Metal conduit wiring provides protection against mechanical damage, moisture and fire etc. - \mathbf{C} The life is sufficiently long. - \propto The system is water proof, chemical proof. - Replacement of conductors, fault location and extension is easy. - \mathbf{R} The wiring can be done in any place. - \mathfrak{R} If metal pipe is earthed properly, this wiring is shock proof.
+- A Metal conduit wiring provides protection against mechanical damage, moisture and fire etc. - \mathbf{C} The life is sufficiently long. - \mathbf{R} The system is water proof, chemical proof. - Replacement of conductors, fault location and extension is easy. - \mathbf{R} The wiring can be done in any place. - R Concealed conduit wiring gives good appearance. - α If metal pipe is earthed properly, this wiring is shock proof.